-

 elaine_korzak.jpg

-Previously, Elaine was a cybersecurity postdoctoral fellow at the Center for International Security and Cooperation (CISAC) and a national fellow at the Hoover Institution, both at Stanford University, before leading the Cyber Initiative at the Middlebury Institute of International Studies at Monterey (MIIS).
+Previously, Elaine has held positions at UC Berkeley, the Center for International Security and Cooperation (CISAC), the Hoover Institution (both at Stanford University), and the Middlebury Institute of International Studies at Monterey (MIIS).
 She holds a PhD in War Studies and an MA in International Peace and Security from King’s College London, as well as an LL.M. in Public International Law from the London School of Economics and Political Science (LSE).

 Date Label